Kids love bump games!

 The black ink game is great for fast finishers.
 It has instructions already on the sheet for playing with a partner or as a single player so you don’t need a rules page.

-Do your students show fact fluency?
+Do your students have fact fluency?

 Can your students find the missing subtrahend?